Story, Video and Photo's By: Andru Valpy

 Tune into CJUM 101.5 fm on Thursday July 8th, 2010 for audio recap on "Wake Up Winnipeg", hosted by UMFM volunteer Andru Valpy.

-The Aimless & Andy Show blog, YouTube and Facebook Fanpages.
+Additional Photographs and videos may be found on The Aimless & Andy Show blog, YouTube and Facebook Fanpages.

 (WITH FILES FROM THE CANADIAN PRESS)